esyede/rakit/packages/docs/data/autoloading.md

 ### Notes for vendor folder

-It should be noted that by default, **there is no protection** provided if the `vendor/` folder is placed in the root folder, which means all files and subfolders inside it can be accessed by the public.

-This is certainly very dangerous because they will know what libraries you are using.
-For this, we provide several options to handle this:
+A `vendor/` folder in the document root is **not protected** by default: every file in it is public, which tells a visitor exactly which libraries you run.
+Two ways to close that:

 #### Option 1: URL Rewrite

-If you are using Apache or Nginx, follow the guide [pretty URLs](/docs/install#pretty-urls) because in that feature, we have also provided rules to protect the vendor folder.
+The Apache and Nginx snippets under [pretty URLs](/docs/install#pretty-urls) already carry rules that deny the vendor folder.

 #### Option 2: Place above document root

-If your hosting allows uploading files to folders above the document root, place your vendor folder there, then change your `composer_autoload` configuration to something like this:
+If your hosting allows it, move the vendor folder above the document root and point `composer_autoload` at its new place:

 ```php
 'composer_autoload' => dirname(path('base')).'/vendor/autoload.php',
 ```

-With that, your vendor folder will not be accessible by the public and you can still use the libraries you install via composer.
+The folder is then out of reach, and the libraries still load.